 In Florida -- as in every other state -- employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
 The eligibility rules, prior earnings requirements, benefit amounts, and other details vary from state to state, however.
-Here are the basic rules for collecting unemployment in Florida.
-In Florida, the agency responsible for unemployment benefits is called the Agency for Workforce Innovation.
+Here are the basic rules for collecting unemployment in Florida; the state calls these benefits "reemployment assistance."
+In Florida, the agency responsible for unemployment benefits is called the Department of Economic Opportunity.

 Eligibility for Unemployment in Florida

 There are three eligibility requirements to collect unemployment in Florida:

 - Your past earnings must meet certain minimum thresholds.

 - You must be unemployed through no fault of your own, as defined by Florida law.

 - You must be able, available, and actively looking for work.

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
 (See Nolo's article Unemployment Compensation: Understanding the Base Period for more information.)
 In Florida, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your claim for benefits.
 For example, if you filed your claim in October of 2013, the base period would be from June 1, 2012, through May 31, 2013.